mediaexplorer74/AstoriaUWP/README.md

   [m][e] 2021

-NFC is RnD project only.
+AstoriaUWP is RnD project only.
 AS-IS.
 No support.
 Distributed under the MIT License.